Light states in real multi-Higgs models with spontaneous CP violation: Analysis

 Although $\vec c$ is not orthogonal to $\vec c_G$, and correspondingly $\vec r_1$ and $\vec r_2$ are not orthogonal to $\vec r_G$ and $\vec r_h$ in \refEq{eq:NullVecNGold:01}, there is no worry on that respect: since they are independent, one can always orthonormalize \emph{\`a la} Gram-Schmidt.\\ Let us recap.
 Since masses much larger than the electroweak scale $\vev{}$ can only be obtained with large quadratic couplings $\gg\vev{}^2$ when quartic couplings are bounded by perturbativity constraints, we have analyzed the mass matrices in the absence of quartic couplings.
 We have found that in this regime, besides the expected null eigenvectors of $\chMM$ and $\nMM$ associated to the wbG and the Higgs-like scalar, there are, unexpectedly, further null eigenvectors, one of $\chMM$ and two of $\nMM$.
 One can now think of the complete picture, including quartic couplings as a perturbation with respect to the previous analysis --it is indeed degenerate perturbation theory that must be considered--.
 Besides the wbG which remain massless, it is thus clear that out of the remaining null eigenvectors of the ``no-quartics'' mass matrices, $\vec c$ in \refEq{eq:NullVecCh:01}, $\vec r_1$ and $\vec r_2$ in \refEq{eq:NullVecN:01}, together with $\vec r_h$ in \refEq{eq:NullVecNGold:01}, one charged and three neutral scalars get squared masses of order $(\QQ{}\text{'s})\times\vev{}^2$.
 They are \emph{light}: considering perturbativity requirements on the quartic couplings, their masses cannot be much larger than the electroweak scale, exactly as observed in our illustrative numerical exercise.
-Of course, more light states might be present when a regime other than ``all quadratic couplings are much larger than $\vev{}^2$'' is considered: the novel and relevant point is that with so few assumptions --a real $n$HDM with SCPV and bounded quartic couplings--, one can establish that, unexpectedly and no matter the number of doublets $n$, at least three new scalars \emph{must} be light.\\ Considering this result, phenomenological consequences --e.g. discovery potential at the LHC--, command attention.
-The question is unfortunately beyond the scope of the present work for several reasons.
-Three types of interactions of these scalars should be considered: \emph{(i)} the ones among scalars arising from the quartic terms in \refEq{eq:RealnHDM:Pot:V4:01}, \emph{(ii)} the ones arising from their Yukawa couplings to fermions, and \emph{(iii)} the ones arising from the covariant derivatives in the kinetic terms $(D_\mu\SD{a})^\dagger(D^\mu\SD{a})$.
-Considering the minimality of our assumptions and the large freedom available in both the interactions among the scalars and their couplings to fermions (which we have not addressed), the third type of interaction, involving scalars and gauge bosons, appears a priori better suited on that respect if observables insensitive to the first two types of interactions were available.
-There are, however, additional obstacles in that direction.
-Knowing that scalars with electroweak-scale masses (the eigenvalues of the mass matrices) might be present is not sufficient, a better understanding of the states (the corresponding eigenvectors) is necessary.
-Even in the regime where, apart from the necessarily light states, all other scalars are much heavier, these eigenvectors --which define the mixings in the scalar sector-- depend critically on the quartic couplings.
-If one is not in that regime and there are more light states, the situation is even more involved, precluding at this stage a generic approach to guaranteed or clearly promising discovery prospects.
+Of course, more light states might be present when a regime other than ``all quadratic couplings are much larger than $\vev{}^2$'' is considered: the novel and relevant point is that with so few assumptions --a real $n$HDM with SCPV and bounded quartic couplings--, one can establish that, unexpectedly and no matter the number of doublets $n$, at least three new scalars \emph{must} be light.\\